-There is surprising amount of people following an all meat diet.
+There is a surprising amount of people following an all-meat diet.
 Nothing else.
 All meat, all the time.
+This is The Carnivore Diet.

 I first heard of this meat only diet on a TV show, an entire family that only ate meat.
 At the time, I thought they were an anomaly, kind of like those people that like to eat glass or other equally unpalatable objects.